Skip to main content

 Entering service in November 2022, Carnival Celebration is the cruise line's second-newest ship.
 She's the second in Carnival's Excel Class, meaning she is the second cruise ship to feature a roller coaster at sea.

-Like Mardi Gras, the ship is divided into six different zones for guests to explore: Celebration Central, The Gateway, Summer Landing, 820 Biscayne, Lido, and The Ultimate Playground.
+Like Mardi Gras and Carnival Jubilee, Celebration is divided into six zones for guests to explore: Celebration Central, The Gateway, Summer Landing, 820 Biscayne, Lido, and The Ultimate Playground.

-From now through at least February 2027, Carnival Celebration's home is Miami, Florida, and she will be making roundtrip Eastern, Western, and Southern Caribbean sailings ranging from 6 to 8 nights.
+From now through at least April 2027, Carnival Celebration's home is Miami, Florida, and she will be making round-trip Eastern, Western, and Southern Caribbean sailings ranging from 6 to 8 nights.

 Image

 Mardi Gras was the first Excel Class ship to enter service.
-Unlike all other Carnival ships, the ship's name does not feature the "Carnival" prefix.
-This pays homage to the cruise line's very first ship which debuted in 1972.
+Unlike all other Carnival ships, Mardi Gras does not feature the "Carnival" prefix.
+This pays homage to the cruise line's first ship, which debuted in 1972.

 She sails 6- to 9-night Eastern, Western, and Southern Caribbean cruises out of Port Canaveral, Florida.
 She'll also embark on two transatlantic cruises in Sept. and Oct.
 2025 as she sails to Europe for drydock.